icgc-argo/test-data/README.md

 # Testing Data

-Test data is required to code against.
+Test data is required to code/test against when updating the clinical dictionaries or services.

 This repository hosts test data to initialize a program with **both** clinical and molecular data.

 ## Test Dataset Overview
-The test data has been design to test several different uses cases for both molecular and clinical data.
-The following char summarizes the different clinical and molecular data states for different donors that are being tested.
+The test data has been designed to test several different uses cases for both molecular and clinical data.
+The following chart summarizes the different clinical and molecular data states for different donors that are being tested.

 | Donor ID | Primary Site | Vital Status | Gender | Clinical Complete  | T/N Status | # T  | # N | # Primary Diagnosis| # Treatments | # Follow Ups  |
 |-|-|-|-|-|-|-|-|-|-|-|